Symbolist painting: Italy

 Alberto Martini was above all an illustrator, considered the best draftsman of Italian symbolism.
 Influenced by Dürer, Cranach, Moreau and Redon, his themes focused on the fantastic, grotesque and macabre.
 He illustrated works by Dante, Boccaccio, Edgar Allan Poe, Mallarmé, Verlaine and Rimbaud.
 His dreamlike and psychologically introspective work influenced Surrealism, whose artists considered him a forerunner.

 Giulio Aristide Sartorio was a pupil of Mariano Fortuny.
 He was linked to the In Arte, Libertas movement founded by Nino Costa, of Pre-Raphaelite tendency.
 In his production stands out the representation of the fatal woman, in works such as Diana of Ephesus (1895–1899, National Gallery of Modern Art, Rome) and The Gorgon and the Heroes (1897, National Gallery of Modern Art, Rome).

 Other lesser representatives of Italian Symbolism included Felice Casorati, Luigi Bonazza, Vittorio Zecchin, and Guido Cadorin.

 Mention should also be made of a group of young painters who would later become prominent representatives of futurism, who at the beginning of their career went through a symbolist phase, such as Umberto Boccioni, Giacomo Balla and Luigi Russolo.
 Boccioni was trained in divisionism.
 In 1907 he met Previati in Milan, who passed on to him his interest in the psychology of the image; he was also influenced by the Sezession and Edvard Munch (The Mourning, 1910, private collection).
 Balla likewise started from divisionism, while he was later influenced by Segantini, Pellizza and Previati; he focused on social aspects, a reflection of his socialist and humanitarian ideals.
 Russolo was also trained in divisionism, but under the influence of Previati and Boccioni he developed a series of works focused on the urban environment and the industrial era interpreted in a symbolist key: Lightning, 1909–1910, National Gallery of Modern Art, Rome.

 Ultimately it would be appropriate to recall the symbolist stage of Giorgio de Chirico, who would later be the main exponent of metaphysical painting.
-He studied in Munich, where he came into contact with the philosophy of Nietzsche and Schopenhauer, and the painting of Böcklin and Max Klinger.
+He studied at the Academy of Fine Arts, Munich, where he came into contact with the philosophy of Nietzsche and Schopenhauer, and the painting of Böcklin and Max Klinger.
 His works were inspired by the classical Greco-Roman world, with some semblance of scenography: The Wounded Centaur, 1909, private collection.